OPIR Ground Deputy Chief Engineer

 About The Position

-The Aerospace Corporation is a trusted partner to the nation’s space programs, solving complex problems and providing technical expertise.
-As an operator of a federally funded research and development center (FFRDC), the company is engaged across all aspects of space, delivering innovative solutions for defense, civil, and commercial customers.
-The Defense Systems Group (DSG) provides analysis-based decision support to senior leaders on space architectures, policy, strategy, technology development, warfighter capability enablers, systems integration, defense industrial base, and threat reduction for the national security space (NSS) enterprise.
-DSG also offers deep technical expertise to the Space Force Space Systems Command (SSC) in the conception, design, acquisition, launch, and operations of various space systems.
-This position is for an OPIR Ground Deputy Chief Engineer (Sr. Project Leader – Cyber Security & Cloud Computing Architecture) within the Colorado-based Space-Based Sensing Division, supporting SSC FORGE acquisition efforts.
-The Missile Warning and Tracking Ground, Exploitation, and Operations Subdivision (MWT GEOSD) provides technical and programmatic support for heritage and future Overhead Persistent Infrared (OPIR) missile warning and tracking ground systems.
-The Deputy Chief Engineer for MWT GEOSD will act as the deputy chief architect and mission area end-to-end infrastructure subject matter expert to the GEOSD Systems Director for Operations and GEOSD Chief Engineer within the USSF SSC Strategic Missile Warning Ground and Integration Acquisition Delta.
-This role involves providing technical and programmatic leadership in defining, acquiring, and operationalizing cyber-secure Next-Generation OPIR ground capabilities, implementing state-of-the-art industry solutions, including commercial cloud, to advance the DoW OPIR enterprise.
-This is a fully on-site position based at Buckley Space Force Base.
+The Aerospace Corporation is seeking an OPIR Ground Deputy Chief Engineer (Sr. Project Leader – Cyber Security & Cloud Computing Architecture) to join their Space-Based Sensing Division team supporting SSC FORGE acquisition efforts.
+This role is based at Buckley Space Force Base and is fully on-site.
+The Missile Warning and Tracking Ground, Exploitation, and Operations Subdivision (MWT GEOSD) provides technical and programmatic support for Overhead Persistent Infrared (OPIR) missile warning and tracking ground systems.
+The Deputy Chief Engineer will act as the deputy chief architect and mission area end-to-end infrastructure subject matter expert, providing technical and programmatic leadership in defining, acquiring, and operationalizing cyber secure Next-Generation OPIR ground capabilities.
+This includes implementing state-of-the-art industry solutions, such as commercial cloud, to advance the DoW OPIR enterprise.

 Requirements